Overall discussion question:

 A note about political bias:

-You will notice that these are all from left-leaning sources.
-Since the bottom two are briefings/reports not opinion pieces, and all three are very reputable sources, this is less important than it appears.
-In the pages that follow, however, we have tried to present a range of sources from different points on the political spectrum, particularly where opinion pieces are used, in order to provide a range of perspectives.
+You will notice that these are both from left-leaning sources.
+Since they are briefings/reports not opinion pieces and from very reputable sources, this is less important than it appears.

-as well as a range of local papers.
+as well as a range of national tabloids, local papers and international titles including foreign language editions.
 This can be useful for finding newspaper articles which are otherwise hidden behind pay walls.

 The Financial Times offers free access to school students aged 16-19 (and their teachers/Librarians).
 Sign up for an individual account while you are logged on using a school wi-fi (or wired) connection: